Spyros Risvanis: Club career

 On 16 July 2017, the talented central defender is expected to continue his career elsewhere, on loan until the end of 2017–18 season.
 The 23-year-old player is not in the season plans of Albanian manager of the Reds, Besnik Hasi, and will probably have to leave the club and his motherland for the first time in his career, in order to have more playing time.
 On 26 August 2017, Risvanis joined Atromitos on a season-long loan.
 Atromitos signed him permanently on 29 May 2018 as part of an exchange deal with Olympiacos for the transfer of goalkeeper Andreas Gianniotis to the Reds.

 On 11 November 2018, he scored his first goal with the club in a 2–0 away win against reigning Super League champions AEK Athens at a deserted Olympic Stadium.
 Two minutes before the final whistle, Risvanis rose highest to connect with a pinpoint corner, heading beyond the stricken Vasilis Barkas and opened the score.

 On 1 August 2019, Risvanis scored his first European goal with the head the qualifying goal after an assist from Argentinian midfielder Javier Umbides, helping his club reach the UEFA Europa League third qualifying round thanks to a thrilling 3–2 home win over Dunajská Streda at the Peristeri Stadium which gave the Athens club a 5–3 aggregate success.
 On 21 September 2019, he scored the only goal after an Alexandros Katranis assist in an away 2–1 loss against Asteras Tripolis.

-On 5 January 2021, Spyros Risvanis after 3.5 years and 107 appearances in all competitions solved his contract with Atromitos F.C. and is immediately expected to sign for Cypriot club Anortosis.
+On 5 January 2021, Spyros Risvanis after 3.5 years and 107 appearances in all competitions solved his contract with Atromitos and is immediately expected to sign for Cypriot club Anortosis Famagustra.